Ambulance response times

 Following the onset of the Covid-19 pandemic, response times fluctuated considerably.
 Between April and July 2020, Category 3 response times initially improved, with a fastest mean response time of 29 minutes in May 2020.
 This may be due to ambulance trusts bringing in additional staff from other services, or reduced traffic during the national lockdown.

 Since then, response times for Category 3 calls have deteriorated.
 In December 2022, the mean response time was 4 hours 19 minutes and one in ten urgent cases waited over 11 hours for an ambulance.
-In the following month, response times improved considerably, but performance worsened during the last few months of 2023.
-By December 2023, 90% of urgent cases waited under 6 hours 24 minutes (or 2 hours 37 minutes on average) for an ambulance to arrive.
-While this is an improvement compared with the same time last year, it is still more than four hours longer than the target.
+Since the following month, response times improved considerably, but the last few months of 2023 saw an increase in response times, although not as high as was seen in 2022.
+By May 2024, 90% of urgent cases waited for up to 4 hours 45 minutes (or 2 hours on average) until they were responded to.
+While this is an improvement compared with the end of 2023, it is still about 2 hours 45 minutes longer than the target.

 Ambulance response times to less urgent situations